Dynamics Over Landscape: The Emergence of Linear Separability via Spectral Alignment in Contrastive Learning: Contrastive learning

-The result in \Cref{prop:illposed} shows that minimizing the NT-Xent cost with respect to an embedding map, once the map is invariant, is equivalent to minimizing over the probability distribution in the latent space.
-This minimization is \emph{completely independent} of the input data distribution $\mu$.
-A similar phenomenon is observed in other unsupervised learning models like VICReg \citep{bardes2021vicreg} and BYOL \citep{grill2020bootstrap}, with a similar derivation provided in the appendix.

-Next, we will analyze the NT-Xent loss by studying its minimizer and the dynamics of gradient descent.
-To avoid issues with the nondifferentiability of angular similarity $\simcost_f$ and the nonuniqueness of solutions (e.g., $kf$ is also a minimizer for any $k > 0$), we reformulate the loss to simplify the analysis.
-This leads to the generalized formulation of the NT-Xent loss in \eqref{eq:cost-discrete}.
+To better understand this behavior, we analyze the NT-Xent loss by examining its minimizer and the dynamics of gradient descent.
+In order to overcome challenges caused by the nondifferentiability of the angular similarity $\simcost_f$ and the nonuniqueness of solutions (e.g., any $kf$ is also a minimizer for $k > 0$), we reformulate the loss to simplify the analysis.
+This leads to a generalized formulation of the NT-Xent loss in \cref{eq:cost-discrete}.

 \begin{definition} The cost function we consider for contrastive learning is

 where $\Psi:\mathbb{R}\rightarrow\mathbb{R}$ is a nondecreasing function, $\mathcal{C}$ is a constraint set, and $\eta_f$ is defined as